ntmeister/GettingAndCleaningData/README.md

 File              | Comment
 ----------------- | -------------------------------------------------------------------------
-README.md         | This file
-codebook.md       | A markdown document that explains the process to create the tidy data set. run_analysis.R    | The R code script that does the actual data tidying.
+README.md         | This file.
+It explains the process of building the tidy data set. codebook.md       | A markdown document that explains the tidy data set. run_analysis.R    | The R code script that does the actual data tidying.
 See codebook.md to learn more. my_tidy_output.txt| The final output as described in step 5 within the project instructions.